bitloops/bitloops-language/documentation/docs/learning/software-design-books.md

 ---
-sidebar_position: 1
+sidebar_position: 7
 ---

-# Software Engineering Resources
+# Other learning resources

 Creating software is a craft.
 It requires creativity, ingenuity, critical thinking and problem solving skills.
 And, like most crafts, the more experience you have, the better crafst-person you become.